Santarem – Golega

 Soaking wet next to the road on our way to Vale da Figueira

-As we’ve walked into Vale da Figueira, the rain stopped and the sun came out for half an hour.
+As we’ve walked into Vale da Figueira, the rain subsided and the sun came out for half an hour.
 We’ve stopped at one of the cafés to have big mugs of hot coffee (for the cold) and orange juice (for energy), as well as some sweet pastries.

 Time to dry out in the sun with coffee and sweet pastries – I must admit, I don’t look impressed!

 After some refreshments we were ready to continue.
 At least the sun was shining (well, for now) and we’ve passed beautiful cork trees.
 We did not know the reason for the numbered trees, but it was amazing to see how the cork was removed from the trees.
-We knew that Portugal is one, if not, the world leader in cork production and we presume that these trees must be of utmost importance to them.
+We knew that Portugal is one, if not the, world leader in cork production and we presume that these trees must be of utmost importance to them.

 Cork trees marked with numbers